hrsf93-welp/welp-restaurant-details/README.md

 ## Requirements

-__Note:__ Nodemon should be installed globally, Webpack and Mongo are also recommended:
+__Note:__ Nodemon should be installed globally.
+Webpack and Mongo are also recommended:
 ```sh
 npm install -g nodemon
 npm install -g webpack